 The following additional rules will also apply to the Lonsdale Cup;

-PLEASE NOTE 1 - For season 2017-18 for a 1 year trial the Lonsdale Cup will now be restricted in the first instance to teams playing in Division 1.
-However teams outside the first Division can apply to take part but the number of teams will be restricted to prevent an additional round of matches being required.
+1. The Lonsdale cup is restricted in the first instance to teams playing in Division 1.
+Teams outside the first Division can apply to take part but the total number of teams will be restricted to 16.

 2. The draw for each round of the Lonsdale Cup will be made by the Management Committee and the Clubs and/or teams involved therein will be advised accordingly in a manner deemed appropriate by the Management Committee.